-If you want to only back up the required files and directories, use the following list.
+If you want to back up only the required files and directories, use the following list.
 To make this process simpler, and more comprehensive, we recommend backing up the entire /etc and /root directories, not just the ones specified here.
 Some files only exist if you are actually using the related SUSE Manager feature.